Cosmological forecasts for future galaxy surveys with the linear point standard ruler: Toward consistent BAO analyses far from a fiducial cosmology: Introduction

 The manuscript is structured as follow.
 In Section \ref{sec:method} we explain the methodology employed: we introduce the non-linear CF model adopted; we review the linear point methodology to estimate cosmic distances; we explain how to apply the LP inferred distances to detect the late-time acceleration of the Universe; we clarify the meaning of Fisher based forecasts and detail how to adapt it to our particular investigation.
 In Section \ref{sec:forecasts} we introduce the spectroscopic galaxy surveys we will consider for the linear point forecasts; we predict the expected LP inferred distance error and detection probability for each survey; we apply these results to detect the late-time cosmic acceleration.
 In Section \ref{sec:concl} we conclude.
 In the Appendix we clarify some technical details on the LP estimation procedure.
+Throughout our analysis we assume a standard inflationary initial power spectrum, a standard recombination history and that the background metric is very well approximated by the Friedman-Lema\^itre-Robertson-Walker (FLRW) assumption (for non-FLRW studies see \cite{2020JCAP...01..038H}).